confluentinc/ksql/docs/installation/installing.rst

 Follow the instructions at :ref:`installing_cp`.

-It is also possible to install KSQL individually through :ref:`standalone packages <available_packages>`.
+It is also possible to install KSQL individually through :ref:`standalone packages <confluent-ksql-package>`.

 .. _start_ksql-server: